Plain English Breakdown

 What This Bill Does

-- Allows regional school board members to be employed as substitute teachers at schools during emergencies of a time-limited duration.
+- Allows members of a regional school board to be employed as substitute teachers at schools under emergency circumstances that last for a limited time.

 Who It Names or Affects